KarinRosen/CohortExplorer/README.md

 ---

-# CohortExplorer
+# CohortExplorerICD

 ## Description
-*CohortExplorer* is an R package developed in 2025 as part of a bachelor's thesis project.
+*CohortExplorerICD* is an R package developed in 2025 as part of a bachelor's thesis project.
 The goal of the thesis was to develop a tool for describing cohorts based on health data structured according to the **Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM)**.

 The workflow of the R package includes: